office desk with a laptop and note book

 laptop on a bed with a throw blanket next to it

 After hearing all of these ideas it can be tempting to throw it all out the virtual door and say forget it.
-But I would HIGHLY DISCOURAGE THAT until you have taken the time to build up your reputation for a few years.
-If you truly want a business you need people to know who you are and what you do to make money.
+But I would HIGHLY DISCOURAGE THAT until you have taken the time to build up your reputation for a few years you can’t just rely on word of moth.

 Don’t just hit delete and think your business will be fine.
 You will struggle if you don’t have another way people regularly look for you.

-By leveraging the power of podcast appearances, website SEO optimization, and building an engaged email list, you can expand your online business and connect with your target audience effectively.
 By diversifying your growth strategies, you’ll be well-positioned to achieve long-term success and homestead business growth beyond the confines of social media.

 Similar Posts